collective/diazotheme.plone/README.md

 There are two ways of creating a child theme.

 ### The package way
-For this example, lets assume we've created a package called diazotheme.newtheme and we've copied the 'responsive' theme in this package.
+For this example, lets assume we are creating a package called diazotheme.newtheme and we will copy the 'responsive' theme in this package.

 1. Created the diazotheme.newtheme package (for instance through paster).